abugher/fleet/ansible/README.md

 OS in one shot.
 In practice, full redeployment doesn't get tested very often, and is likely to require some tweaking to work.

-The host role directory may also include host-specific material, which can be referenced by service roles using the *inventory_hostname* variable.
+The host role directory may also include host-specific information, which can be referenced by service roles.
+This is a last resort, if the information cannot be conveyed by host variables or inventory group membership.
+Ideally there should be little or no material, here.

-Public (not private) keys are a good candidate.
-This assumes you want keys to be associated with users and hosts, not with services.
-Given that multiple services may make use of the same key, tracking keys with services might not be feasible.

-A counter-example is the system-wide *known_hosts* file.
-The file is easy to capture from an already deployed host, and tempting to use as a "system-specific" file, but new entries must be managed in parallel with changes to service roles.

-Instead, each host role includes a *known_host* (singular) file, indicating how that host is known.
-Individual *known_host* entries are defined in service roles, and refer to *known_host* file of the host to be known.

 ## service roles

-Service roles mostly consist of tasks included into the role by *roles/&lt;role_name&gt;/tasks/main.yml*, and service-specific files, such as configuration files.
+Service role task lists mostly consist of include lines.
+The variables file defines the parameters of those tasks.
+The role may also include some service specific files, such as configuration or scripts.

 ## tasks

-Tasks are defined in *tasks/&lt;task_name&gt;.yml*.
+Task lists are defined in *tasks/&lt;task_name&gt;.yml*.

-Task parameters are controlled by variables, defined in *roles/&lt;role_name&gt;/vars/main.yml*.
-Variables map relationships, such as files in this repo to file locations on target hosts.
+Role variables are used as task parameters.
+To use a task list defined here, include it in the main task list of a role, and also set the required variables.

 ## metrics